sonic-net/SONiC/doc/bgp_pic/bgp_pic.md

 1. In the 'zebra' component:
     - Introduce a new Next Hop Group (PIC-NHG) specifically for the FORWARDING function.
 This NHG will serve as the shareable NHG in hardware.
     - When a BGP next hop becomes unavailable, zebra will first update the new FORWARDING-ONLY NHG before BGP convergence takes place.
-    - If changes occur in the IGP NHG and these changes do not affect the reachability of individual members within the BGP NHG, there is no need to update the BGP NHG.
+    - When IGP updates, zebra will check associated BGP NHs' reachabilities.
+If the reachability of each individual member within the BGP NHG is not changed, there is no need to update the BGP NHG.
     - Zebra will transmit two new forwarding objects, BGP PIC context, and NHG, to orchagent via FPM.
 The handling of NHG is outlined in https://github.com/sonic-net/SONiC/pull/1425.
     - Zebra will continue to update kernel routes in the same manner as before, as the kernel does not support BGP PIC.
 2. In the orchagent component: